 The Governor does not have jurisdiction over federal agencies or programs, such as Medicare, Social Security, and Immigration.
 Federal elected officials for the State of Arkansas are suited to assist or answer questions that relate to the United States federal government.

 President Donald Trump: www.whitehouse.gov

 Governor Hutchinson does not have jurisdiction over city or county issues.
 Any questions or issues on the local level should be addressed with your elected representatives of local government or your Arkansas State Representative.

 Questions and issues related to city government should be directed towards the Mayor or City Council members.
 Visit http://local.arkansas.gov/index.php to find your city elected officials and contact information.

 Questions and issues related to county government should be directed towards your county’s elected officials.
 You can find your county elected officials by visiting http://www.arcounties.org/counties/.

 The Governor’s office cannot provide legal advice or assistance to his constituents.
 Governor Hutchinson cannot intervene in court cases, handle judicial matters such as complaints against judges or other legal offices.

 If you are needing legal counsel and cannot afford an attorney, Arkansas Legal Aid offers civil legal assistance for low-income Arkansans.
 Information on Arkansas Legal Aid can be requested online at http://arlegalaid.org/, or by calling (800) 952-9243.

-If your complaint is against an attorney, you can contact the Arkansas Judiciary at (501) 376-0313, or visiting their website https://courts.arkansas.gov.
+If you have a complaint against an attorney, you can contact the Arkansas Judiciary at (501) 376-0313, or visit their website https://courts.arkansas.gov.